History of Egglestone Abbey

 Colvin, HM, The White Canons in England (Oxford, 1951)

-Kenyon, K, Barnard Castle, Bowes Castle and Egglestone Abbey (London, English Heritage guidebook, 1999)
+Hislop, M, Barnard Castle, Bowes Castle and Egglestone Abbey ( English Heritage guidebook, London, 1999) (buy the guidebook)

 The text on this page is derived from the Heritage Unlocked series of guidebooks, published in 2002–6.
 We intend to update and enhance the content as soon as possible to provide more information on the property and its history.